California Wildfire Relief: What's Happening and How to Help

 The projects below, as part of GlobalGiving’s California Wildfire Relief Fund, will provide emergency funding to locally driven relief efforts, providing food, medicine, and other essential supplies to help people impacted by the fires.

 We believe that organizations that are deeply rooted in local communities are often in the best position to provide long-term support for disaster victims.
 By funding the relief efforts of local organizations, donations to this fund have the potential to build stronger disaster response capacity so that these organizations are better equipped to face future disasters.
 GlobalGiving will post reports about how funds have been used and will email these reports to donors and subscribers.

-Wildfires have spread rapidly through both northern and southern California, destroying homes and prompting evacuations.
-This fund will provide relief to people impacted by the fires in the form of emergency supplies like food, water, and medicine, in addition to longer-term recovery assistance to help residents recover and rebuild.
-All donations to this fund will exclusively support wildfire relief and recovery efforts in California.
+The 2018 California wildfire season was the deadliest and most destructive on record.
+Wildfires spread rapidly through both northern and southern California, destroying homes and prompting evacuations.
+This fund supported immediate relief efforts for people impacted by the fires in the form of emergency supplies like food, water, and medicine, and is now funding long-term assistance to help residents recover and rebuild.
+All donations to this fund will exclusively support wildfire recovery.

 California Wildfires devastate communities and incur loss of human life.
 When we think about disaster response and recovery, we tend to think about hunger, homelessness, and clean water.
 Diapers are an overlooked, yet crucial, basic need.
 All babies deserve to be clean, dry, and healthy.
 This fund exists to serve communties hit by wildfire disaster in California, including, but not limited to the following fires: Camp, Woolsey, Hill, Ranch, Carr, River, County, Tubbs, Wine Country, and beyond.